spacerest/spacerest.github.io/_posts/2016-01-05-hello-world.markdown

 - An interest in getting a blog up to document and motivate my progress.
 - A computer and internet browser and internet connection.
 - An intro  understanding of the terminal command line (currently using a mac laptop).
-The commands I feel cool about are ls, cd, touch, mkdir, cp, mv, open, rm, rm -r, and then... what's it called... how to use executibles (like "vim [open this please]" and "git [do this please]"
+The commands I feel cool about are ls, cd, touch, mkdir, cp, mv, open, rm, rm -r, and then... what's it called... how to use executables (like "vim [open this please]" and "git [do this please]"
 - A basic understanding of the vim text editor (like, how to move my cursor around a little, how to edit text, how to search, how to save/quit.
 Lots to learn and I keep forgetting how to scroll!).
-- A github account and a basic understanding of the git executible.
+- A github account and a basic understanding of the git executable.
 More or less, my git go-to's were (and pretty much still are) the following:
 <pre>
   <code>
     $ git clone [url]